josh-works/josh-works.github.io/_pages/2023-10-20-moses-kagan-sean-sweeney-open-letter.md

 I basically want you to both pay me a reasonable going rate for 'consultation' around this space, and i'll tell you what else I need.
 (Executive support, some budget for whatever project we pick off first).
 It'll be a lose arrangement.
 I won't be your employee, I'll be a consultant, and we'll all have some plausible deniability for what everyone is doing.

+I am sensitive to risk, but also to upside. 'what got us here won't get us there' and all.

+Making movement on rail, on sane parking management, and undermining euclidean zoning is each the kind of improvement that leads to order-of-magnitude improvements.
+Order-of-magnitude improvement is analagous to a state change.
+It's hard to forecast what the world will look like on the other side of that kind of change, but we can all expect it to look nice.

+What say you?

+I'm most available via email or whatsapp.
+I'm in Indonesia right now, and want to eventually import balinese land use norms to the USA, but that means i'm exactly 12 hours off of the east coast of the USA.

+`joshthompson@hey.com`

+`+1 2404832952`